 The very last year-date, of our very last predecimals

 Predecimal coins were used in Britain for over 1,000 years!
 That incredible history came to an end fifty years ago: Britain changed from predecimal to decimal coinage in February 1971 but the very last ever predecimals were dated 1970.
-However, not ALL the pre-decimal coins of our Queen’s reign made it to 1970 – some stopped production EARLIER than that – some in preparation for the changeover and others because they were being dropped completely from the coinage line-up.
+However, not ALL the pre-decimal coins of Queen Elizabeth II’s reign made it to 1970 – some stopped production EARLIER than that – some in preparation for the changeover and others because they were being dropped completely from the coinage line-up.

 And if that’s not enough, they are ALL in the highest quality issued for each coin!